svsticky/constipated-koala/INSTALLING.md

 tutorial.

-There is an example file in the root of this repository called `example.env`.
+There is an example file in the root of this repository called `sample.env`.
 This file is a template for the actual configuration file `.env`, which sets some configuration values for Koala.
-Copy `example.env` to `.env`, and edit it according to the instructions in the file.
+Copy `sample.env` to `.env`, and edit it according to the instructions in the file.

 Once you're done, you can set up the database with this command (in the Nix shell):